-The service department of your Honda dealer offers trained personnel to perform regular maintenance and most repairs.
+The service department of your Honda dealer offers trained personnel to perform regular maintenance and unexpected repairs.
 It has the latest available service information from Honda and also handles warranty inspections and repairs.

-The parts department offers Honda Genuine Parts, Pro Honda products and Honda Genuine Accessories that provide the same quality that went into your motorcycle.
+The parts department offers Honda Genuine Parts, Pro Honda products and Honda Accessories that provide the same quality that went into your vehicle.

-The sales department offers the Honda Protection Plan to extend almost all of your warranty coverage.
+The sales department offers the HondaCare® Protection Plan to extend almost all of your warranty coverage.

-Your Honda dealer can also supply information about, riding events, and information about safety training available in your local area.
+Your Honda dealer can also supply information about riding events and information about safety training available in your local area.